 Many customers ask about using Doodoo Voodoo in their carpet cleaning machine.
 Well, you could use Doodoo Voodoo Concentrate at a ratio of 1/2oz. - 2oz. per gallon of heated water in your carpet extraction machine, but we prefer that you follow a different method.
 We prefer that you pour or spray, perhaps with a pump-up sprayer such as is shown to the left, enough Doodoo Voodoo to thoroughly wet the areas, let the product dwell up to 30 minutes, THEN extract with your carpet cleaning machine.
-This allows Doodoo Voodoo to stay in contact with the offending organic material longer and will be more effective for you than the rapid apply/remove method a carpet cleaner uses.
+This allows Doodoo Voodoo to stay in contact with the offending organic material longer and will be more effective for you than the rapid apply/remove method a typical carpet cleaner uses.
+Be sure to run clean water through your machine when finished, then let the machine air dry.

-Some customers have asked if it a bad idea to clean their carpet, given that the extra moisture could spread the urine even farther.
+Some customers have asked if it a bad idea to clean their entire carpet, given that the extra moisture could spread the urine even farther.
 Having done more than our share of carpet cleaning and having seen Doodoo Voodoo succeed so many times, we don't have a concern about this, as what Doodoo Voodoo contacts, it neutralizes.
 Spot treat the primary soiling more heavily than the rest of the (unsoiled?) carpet, but do treat it all, then extract and let it air dry naturally.
 You'll have to extract the spot-treated areas more than the rest of the carpet.